-The Democratic Party, led by Big Media, will bury the monumental failure of its progressive economic policies until the cities are burning; when the fallout of their lies will be trivialized by anarchy.
+The Democratic Party, led by Big Media, will bury the monumental failure of its progressive economic policies until the cities are burning; when the fallout of their rigorous lies, perfected incompetence, and superhuman vanity will be trivialized by misery and anarchy.
 Their infamy will be preeminent in the 21st Century.

 For a fuller analysis of the chart above, please see the first post in the America the Beautiful Bankrupt series.

 Federal debt: the fiscal gap = $210 Trillion.
 1. “total government indebtedness”.
 America’s Hidden Credit Card Bill, July 31, 2014, Laurence Kotlikoff, New York Times.
 2. The present value of the total amount by which future federal expenses exceed federal revenues.
 See “America’s Fiscal Insolvency and Its Generational Consequences, Testimony to the Senate Budget Committee.”
 Laurence J. Kotlikoff, Professor of Economics, Boston University, Feb 25, 2015.